DiaKEM/dexcom-g7-apk-patcher/README.md

 * **OPTIONAL** Open `bin/build.sh` and comment out `mods` you do not need you do not need!
 * Run `bin/build.sh path_to_apk`
 * Congratulations - you just created your patched `Dexcom G7.apk`

+### Docker

+To simplify the patching process @rICTx-T1D introduced a basic docker setup.
+You can use it on any OS which can host Docker.

+To build on Linux/Unix you can just execute `./docker-build.sh` which will create `docker.patched.apk` in your `cwd`.

+Windows script will come soon!

 ### Reverse Engineering